When to suspect vCJD

 It’s linked with exposure to Bovine spongiform encephalopathy (BSE) also known as ‘Mad Cow Disease’ and is transmitted to humans after the consumption of meat from infected cows.

-As a precaution, people who have spent a cumulative period of 6 months in the UK between 1 January 1980 and 31 December 1996 and/or had a transfusion in the UK between 1 January 1980 and the present time are not accepted as blood donors in Australia.
+As a precaution, previously people who had spent a cumulative period of 6 months in the UK between 1 January 1980 and 31 December 1996 were not accepted as blood donors in Australia.

 There are currently no routine available tests to predict or prevent vCJD from transmission by transfusion.